Career Resources >

 - In addition to the requirements listed above, use the following resources to prepare for your job search:

 - Be prepared: Some companies (particularly large, national organizations) recruit students in early fall, so it is important to monitor BizLink (and BullsEye) as well as company websites for internship and job opportunities.
 Some résumé deadlines are as early as the beginning of September.
 The BizLink career system also lists Employer Information Sessions.

 - Review cover letter and job search correspondence resources.
 Any letter or email sent to a potential employer must be error-free, appropriately formatted and tailored to the company's needs and the desired employment opportunity.
 Check the CRC workshops for the Job Search Correspondence workshop.
 (Optional but recommended)

-- Attend on-campus job fairs, such as the Management Career Fair on October 9, 2014 and UB Technical Career Fair on September 30, 2014, and networking events within the community.
+- Attend on-campus job fairs, such as the Management Career Fair and UB STEM UP Fair in early October, and networking events within the community.
 However, do not rely solely on on-campus interviewing for full-time positions.
 Review the CRC's Job Fairs and Events page for more information.

 - Research and identify a list of companies to target for full-time job opportunities.

 - Hoover's: Research individual companies and the industry in which they reside, or build a list [PDF] of companies within specific industries and/or geographic locations to target for internships or jobs